 Return of Title IV (R2T4)

-Title IV funds are awarded to an ISSA CES student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
+Title IV funds are awarded to a Lionel University student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, ceases to attend, is dismissed, or fails to return from an approved leave of absence, the institution will determine the amount of aid the student earned.
 This will determine any Title IV aid that must be returned to the US Department of Education or disbursed to the student as a post-withdrawal disbursement.

 The calculation is based on the number of days completed by the Last Date of Attendance (LDA) or official withdrawal notice, divided by the total days the student was scheduled to attend during the quarter at the time the student ceased attendance in all courses.